5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Museum Shop

-The museum also has a café and a truly nice souvenir and book shop where you can buy some nice gift to bring home with you.
-Here you will find all sorts of Van Gogh themed souvenirs – from the classic fridge magnets to stationery and prints, from mugs to tea-towels.
+The museum also has a café and a souvenir and book shop where you can buy some nice gifts to bring home with you.
+Here you will find all sorts of Van Gogh-themed souvenirs – from the classic fridge magnets to stationery and prints, from mugs to tea towels.

 Accessibility

-The Van Gogh Museum has worked hard to make the museum space accessible for everybody, with programs for visually impaired visitors, deaf visitors and visitors with reduced mobility among others.
+There are programs for visually impaired visitors, deaf visitors, and visitors with reduced mobility among others.

-Visitors with disabilities are given priority access and are also offered access to a choice of facilities.
-The museum website includes an informative page which details how those with various disabilities can enjoy the museum to its fullest.
+Visitors with disabilities are given priority access and are offered access to a choice of facilities.
+The museum website includes an informative page that details how those with various disabilities can enjoy the museum to its fullest.

 Photography